 In May 2012, the Company retained the services of Jada Jennings ("Jennings") to provide investor relations services to the Company.
 Jennings will be paid a fee of \$7,875 per month for a period of one year.
-The agreement is renewable upon mutual agreement of the two parties.
+In October 2012, the investor relations agreement with Jada Jennings was cancelled pursuant to the terms of the agreement.

-(An Exploration Stage Company)

-QUARTERLY REPORT TO SHAREHOLDERS

-For the Three Months Ended July 31, 2012

-(Expressed in Canadian Dollars - Unaudited)
+(An Exploration Stage Company) QUARTERLY REPORT TO SHAREHOLDERS For the Three and Six Months Ended October 31, 2012 (Expressed in Canadian Dollars - Unaudited)